lambdaclass/concrete/ROADMAP.md

    stage, whose node types Elab and CoreCheck may READ but not re-infer.
 This is the Phase 6.5 entry point for Phase 14 #13b ("one source of typing truth");
    6.5 introduces the pattern and the first certificate, Phase 14 finishes the type axis and adds the preservation proofs.
+NOTE: the pattern is not greenfield — `Pipeline.lean` already gates at STAGE granularity with constructor-guarded artifact tokens (`ValidatedCore` is constructible only by `Pipeline.coreCheck`, etc.; see docs/ARCHITECTURE.md Artifact Flow).
+This item extends that from "this stage ran" tokens to "this FACT is committed in the node" — carrying the type/cap/etc. inside the IR, read-only downstream, rather than only proving a pass executed.
 Do not convert every fact at once — land the type axis, prove the ergonomics and the compile-time win, then widen to capability/arithmetic-policy/evidence-class/resolved-identity one axis at a time (the staging in docs/PIPELINE_ARCHITECTURE.md).
 Done when